View Larger Map

-Assets: There is strong local leadership including the ordination of the first 12 Local Elders in Mission in January 2013 and two more in October 2014.
+The church in Vietnam is growing rapidly.
+Strong local leadership, including the ordination of the first 12 Local Elders in Mission in January 2013 and two more in October 2014.
 Many local pastors are highly educated; most have completed a college education before they became pastors.
-This high level of education along with the commitment to serve Christ’s church make them very effective in developing and expanding the mission work.
+This high level of education, along with the commitment to serve Christ’s church, make them very effective in developing and expanding the mission work.

-Along with congregational development, training programs for pastoral and lay leaders continues to be the strength.
+Along with congregational development, training programs for pastoral and lay leaders continues to be a strength.
 Each of the current nine districts has well-established training programs, many of which are locally led.
 Bishop Hope Morgan Ward of the Raleigh Episcopal Area also provides episcopal oversight for the mission.